Holding Property Owners Accountable for Your Injuries

 - Unguarded piercing objects (exposed nails, wrought iron, fence posts)

-Premises liability cases can be complicated as establishing liability is often a difficult task.
+Premises liability cases can be complicated, as establishing liability is often a difficult task.
 If you are shown to be primarily at fault for your own injury, you forfeit your right to financial compensation.
 For this reason, you should not underestimate the value of an attorney in these cases.
-For your best chance at a successful resolution, we highly encourage you to seek the services of an experienced and knowledgeable premises liability attorney.
-At our law firm in Salt Lake City, serving clients throughout Utah, Idaho, Wyoming, and Nevada, we would be happy to help.
-Contact our team today.
+For your best chance at a successful resolution, we highly encourage you to seek the services of a knowledgeable premises liability attorney.
+To set up a consultation with one of our attorneys, please contact our office online today or call (801) 335-6467.